b h a g . n e t visual and conceptual exchange b h a g . n e t

 biography

-John Clay is a webdesigner, artist, writer, and editor.
-After formal training in anthropology at Notre Dame University and in music composition at New England Conservatory and Washington State University, he began pursuing interests in visual art and philosophy.
-Theory, design, and application are the constants among these pursuits.
+John Clay is an artist, writer, editor, and web designer.
+After formal training in anthropology at Notre Dame University and in music composition at New England Conservatory and Washington State University, he began pursuing visual art, philosophy, and political economy.
+Theory, design, application, and the common good are the constants among these pursuits.

 To provide feedback to the author, please contact editor@bhag.net.